 - Hosts an annual bike ride through Brussels to draw attention to the alleged “lack of Israel’s respect for international law.”

-- Vice President of Intal Mario Franssen also serves as the spokesperson for the Dexia Bank divestment campaign.
+- Former Vice President of intal Mario Franssen also serves as the spokesperson for the Dexia Bank divestment campaign.
 Franssen appeared at the Russell Tribunal on Palestine, a pseudo-legal framework for demonizing Israel, as a “witness” against Dexia.

 - In an interview, Franssen noted that though he “supports a broader boycott campaign against all of Israel, he and his colleagues came to the conclusion that this would be an unwise strategy.
 ‘Focusing on Israel would limit very much our ability to rally many groups around the campaign,’ he said.
 ‘That’s why we decided to focus on the Occupation.’”